sw1sh/QuantumPotatoChips/typst/main.typ

 == Quasi-Probability Bases
 //quasi and relation to experiment?

-Historically, the phase-space representation of quantum states, such those in bases of Wootters @Wootters1986-cq and Feynman @Feynman1987-vj, involves quasi-probability distributions.
+Historically, the phase-space representation of quantum states, such those in bases of Wootters @Wootters1986-cq and Feynman @Feynman1987-vj #footnote[For qubits Feynman and Wootters bases are the same and we refer to both  interchangeably.], involves quasi-probability distributions.
 These representations allow for the treatment of quantum states in a manner similar to classical statistical distributions, but with key distinctions, such as the possibility of negative values.
 For example, Wootters basis is given by:

 #eqcode($
 cal(W)={